DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario4.md

 Possible scenarios we could be interested in are
-- Other recipe methods
+- Viewing other recipes
-- crop to selector on the hamburger menu
+- Cropping to selector on the hamburger menu